iotaledger/node-docker-setup/docker/README.md

 # Node Docker Setup
-This setup lets you run an [IOTA Hornet node](https://wiki.iota.org/hornet/welcome) using Docker to manage your services and Traefik as [a reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to enable (optional) TLS using [Let's Encrypt](https://letsencrypt.org/), control access to your node and route requests to the correct endpoints.
+This setup lets you run an [IOTA Hornet node](https://wiki.iota.org/hornet/welcome) and additional services using Docker and Traefik as [a reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to enable (optional) TLS using [Let's Encrypt](https://letsencrypt.org/), control access to your node and route requests to the correct endpoints.

 ## Requirements
 1. A recent release of Docker enterprise or community edition.
 You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [Docker Compose CLI plugin](https://docs.docker.com/compose/install/linux/).
 3. A registered domain name pointing to the public IP address of your server. _(optional if not using HTTPS)_
 4. Opening up the following ports in your servers firewall:
-  - `15600 TCP` - Used for gossip.
+  - `15600 TCP` - Used for HORNET gossip.
-  - `14626 UDP` - Used for autopeering.
+  - `14626 UDP` - Used for HORNET autopeering.
   - `80 TCP` - Used for HTTP. _(can be changed, see below)_
   - `443 TCP` - Used for HTTPS. _(optional if not using HTTPS)_
+  - `4000 UDP` - Used for Wasp gossip. _(optional if not using Wasp)_
+  - `5550 TCP` - Used for Wasp nanomsg events. _(optional if not using Wasp)_

 ## Prepare